FarronF/limerick-council-meetings/meetings/2022/11/17-Monthly Meeting of the Municipal District of Cappamore-Kilmallock/Minutes - Meeting of the Municipal District of Cappamore-Kilmallock - 20th October 2022.md

 Councillor E Ryan wished to highlight the issue of water being turned off regularly at the

-Galbally School Breakfast Club and noted that a generator is required.--- Notices of Motion
+Galbally School Breakfast Club and noted that a generator is required.
+---
+Notices of Motion

 9.Notice of Motion submitted by Councillor Carey